Wilson loops on the Coulomb branch of $N=4$ super-Yang-Mills: Circular Wilson loop

 The surface closes on itself and thus describes the expectation value of the circular Wilson loop in the conformal phase.
 The string action evaluated by integrating (\ref{simplified-string-action}) gives

-The resulting prediction for the circular Wilson loop, $W\simeq \,{\rm e}\,^{\sqrt{\lambda }}$, can be confronted with the direct resummation of Feynman diagrams \cite{Erickson:2000af,Drukker:2000rr} that is justified by localization of the path integral \cite{Pestun:2007rz}.
-This comparison provides one of the basic examples of weak to strong coupling interpolation in AdS/CFT.
+This well-known result determines the expectation value of the circular Wilson loop in the conformal phase, at strong coupling: $W\simeq \,{\rm e}\,^{\sqrt{\lambda }}$.
+The predictions can be confronted with the direct resummation of Feynman diagrams \cite{Erickson:2000af,Drukker:2000rr}, justified by localization of the path integral \cite{Pestun:2007rz}.
+The successfull comparison between of the diagram resummation and the string calculation provides the basic example of weak to strong coupling interpolation in AdS/CFT.

 The hemisphere solution is also relevant for the Coulomb branch, even if it does not obey the right boundary conditions by itself.
-The string, however, can be connected to the brane by an infinitely thin tube or, more precisely, by a supergravity propagator \cite{Berenstein:1998ij}, fig.~\ref{fig2:subfig1}, and thus constitutes a legitimate saddle-point of the string path integral with the cylinder topology\footnote{Surfaces of wrong topology do contribute to the string path integral, by the mechanism just described.
-A clear manifestation can be found in a flat-space example of \cite{Gross:1998gk,Zarembo:1999bu}, where the exact quantum amplitude can be evaluated explicitly \cite{Zarembo:1999bu}.}.
+The string can be connected to the brane by an infinitely thin tube or, more precisely, by a supergravity propagator \cite{Berenstein:1998ij}, fig.~\ref{fig2:subfig1}.
+The hemisphere thus constitutes a legitimate saddle-point of the string path integral with the cylinder topology\footnote{Surfaces of wrong topology do contribute to the string path integral, by the mechanism just described.
+A clear manifestation can be found in a flat-space example of \cite{Gross:1998gk,Zarembo:1999bu}, where the exact quantum amplitude can be explicitly evaluated \cite{Zarembo:1999bu}.}.
 Another possibility is a minimal surface with the topology of a cylinder connected to the brane by a neck of finite width, fig.~\ref{fig2:subfig2}.
-The string path integral picks the dominant contribution from the saddle point with the smaller area, and which one of the two solutions is the true minimum depends on the parameters of the problem.
+The string path integral picks the dominant contribution from the saddle with the smaller area, and which one of the two solutions is the true minimum depends on the parameters of the problem.
+The competition between the two saddles is the essence of the Gross-Ooguri transition.

 For the connected minimal surface the boundary conditions on the brane require